geodocker/geodocker-geomesa/README.md

 Accumulo is available on the standard ports, and GeoServer is available on port `9090`.

+# Image Versions

+The images used are specified in `docker-compose.yml`.

+By default, images from [quay.io](https://quay.io/organization/geomesa) are used, but you may modify the file to point to local images or another repository.

 # Quick Start

 To connect to the Accumulo master instance, run: